learn-co-curriculum/dsc-categorical-variables-regression/README.md

-Another way is to use scikit-learn's LabelEncoder:
+Another way is to use scikit-learn's `LabelEncoder`:

 ```python